ZTarget/Tek-Phase/Tek-Phase_Green/readme.txt

 Setting Up the theme (Linux) Install

 --“control H” to un-hide hidden folders.
-Place theme folders in /home/yourcomputername/.config/falkon/themes/
+Place themes in /home/yourcomputername/.config/falkon/themes/

 --Install the included font “Play” by Jonas Hecksher.
 You can look up how to install fonts on your OS, but here’s a brief how to on Linux.
 In your main folder hit “control H” to un-hide hidden folders, make a folder called .fonts (if there isn’t one there yet).
 Then place the font folder in there so it looks like home/”yourcomputername”/.fonts/play/